 For information on low-cost or free spay and neuter for owned or community cats, contact Palo Alto Humane Society at (650) 424-1901 or firstname.lastname@example.org.
 We also have more information on our website here.
 Please consider volunteering with a local rescue organization that is working with community cats.
 Contact PAHS for referral to an organization that is local to you.

-Ann Nussbaum is a long-time homeless cat rescuer, a former PAHS board member, and our current volunteer CatWorks program manager.
-She also manages our Pet Help and Animal Rescue Fund (ARF) veterinary help programs.
+Ann Nussbaum is a long-time homeless cat rescuer and a former PAHS board member.
+She manages our Animal Rescue Fund and Spay and Neuter Fund veterinary help programs.
 Ann is dedicated to the welfare of homeless animals and provides countless hours of communication and rescue to address the increasing needs of the community.